-- 28.9 Umpires are not to hold helmets or any fielder's clothing or equipment. - $28.10\ \mbox{Head}$ Protector Regulations shall apply.
-If the non-striker chooses not to wear his helmet, he must carry it personally all the time while play is in progress. - 28.11 A batsman may only change an item of protective equipment at the fall of a wicket or at the next interval, unless the equipment is clearly damaged or unserviceable and then only with the approval of the Umpires.
+- 28.9 Umpires are not to hold helmets or any fielder's clothing or equipment. - 28.10 Head Protector Regulations shall apply.
+If the non-striker chooses not to wear his/her helmet, he/she must carry it personally all the time while play is in progress. - 28.11 A batter may only change an item of protective equipment at the fall of a wicket or at the next interval, unless the equipment is clearly damaged or unserviceable and then only with the approval of the Umpires.